 Stanley continued to developed the transformer in the tranquility of his new home in Great Barrington.
 His first patented design was induction coils with single cores of soft iron and adjustable gaps in order to regulate the electromagnetic force which affects the secondary coil.
 He built 26 transformers in total, sending 10 back to Pittsburgh for use in a later demonstration system at Union Switch and Signal Company.

 Above: The first Stanley Transformer that changed the world of electricity

 The Great Barrington System:

-He used a Siemens steam engine in a rubber mill near Cottage Street that produced 500 volts.
-He stepped-up the voltage to 3000 volts and sent the power to Main Street.
-There he had 6 step-down transformers located in basements to bring down the power to 100 volts so it could be used for lights at each location.
+He used a Siemens alternator driven by a Westinghouse steam engine in a rubber mill near Cottage Street.
+The alternator produced 500 volts and that was transmitted to Main Street.
+At one point he stepped up the voltage to 3000 volts and he connected a series string of 30 100 volt lamps, followed by another transformer which reduced it to 500 volts again.
+He did this to demonstrate that his transformers really did work.
+On Main Street he had 6 step-down transformers located in basements to bring down the power to 100 volts so it could be used for lights at each location.
 There were 36 incandescent bulbs total in all the shops that were lit by the system.
 The power transmission cable was strung up to the large Elm trees on the street.
 Stanley added more businesses to his system after the first 6 businesses.
 Eventually he lit 7 offices, 2 hotels and 13 stores on main street.